How To Buy The Right Ski Boots For You [Complete Guide]

 Don’t Buy Ski Boots Based On Other People’s Experiences

 Everyone’s feet are different.
-Also, skiing ability and technique varies from person to person, even if they have similar amounts of experience on the snow.
-Your friend may be recommending that you buy the same ski boots as them.
+Also, skiing ability and technique vary from person to person, even if they have similar experience in the snow.
+Your friend may recommend buying the same ski boots as them.

-This is because they have managed to find the perfect pair for them that has been picked out by a professional boot fitter.
+This is because they have found the perfect pair that a professional boot fitter has picked out.
 However, just because they are great for your friend, they may be terrible for you.

 If you go to a good ski shop, they will have a wide range of ski boots from several brands.
 These boots will all have their own fit, flex, and features.
-A professional boot fitter will be able to advise you and pick out some great options that suit you and your budget.
+A professional boot fitter can advise you and pick great options that suit your budget.

 When To Change Your Ski Boots

-The more you use your ski boots, you will notice that they will get looser.
+The more you use your ski boots, the more you notice they will get looser.
 You may start to do up the buckles harder as they don’t hug your foot as well as they used to, but this causes problems.
-Your boot will begin to develop pressure points, or the extra room will allow your foot to move.
-Both of these are not great situations to be in.
+Your boot will develop pressure points, or the extra room will allow your foot to move.
+Both of these could be better situations to be in.

 A ski boot will last about 150 days of use.
-But you need to think about what a day’s skiing is for you.
+But you need to consider what a day’s skiing is for you.
 Do you ski non-stop from when the lifts open to when they close?

 However, before you rush out to buy new ski boots, you may be able to get away with changing the liners.
 This is a much cheaper way of solving the problem.
 But, sometimes, a pair of ski boots is too far gone to get away with just changing the liner.